How Two-Layer Neural Networks Learn, One (Giant) Step at a Time: Summary of main results

 \subsection{Learning with many steps}

 We now move to the effect of multiple gradient steps, as described in Fig.~\ref{fig:fig_2}.
-As we shall see, while the effect of multiple steps is limited to a subclass of functions, it allows to learn them meaningfully with few iterations.
+As we shall see, while the effect of multiple steps is limited to a subclass of functions, \review{they can be efficiently learned} with few iterations.
 For simplicity, we restrict ourselves to the case $n = {\cal O}(d)$, although we expect the findings to hold in the other regimes.
 We unveil the intertwined dependence between representation learning efficiency and a ``directional staircase'' condition.
 Informally: once a direction is learned by the first-layer weights, the next gradient step uses it as a ladder to learn the next ones, upon the assumption that they are linearly connected (as we will make precise next).
-The resulting hierarchical learning picture extends to the large batch case the observations of \cite{abbe2023sgd} specialized in batch one single-pass SGD, using basis-dependent projections, and supressing the interactions between neurons.
-Furthermore, unlike \cite{abbe2023sgd}, both our definition \ref{def:subspace_conditioning} and the training algorithm are basis-independent.
-Lastly, our analysis incorporates the effect of the learned output $\hat f(\vec{z}; W^t, \vec{a})$ on the gradient updates, which leads to interaction between neurons.
+The resulting hierarchical learning picture extends to the large batch case \review{(analyzed in \cite{abbe2022merged} for Boolean inputs)} \review{and Gaussian data} the observations of \cite{abbe2023sgd} \review{specialized in the single-pass SGD with batch one}, using basis-dependent projections.
+Unlike \cite{abbe2023sgd}, both our definition \ref{def:subspace_conditioning} and the training algorithm are basis-independent.
+Lastly, our analysis incorporates the effect of the learned output $\hat f(\vec{z}; W^t, \vec{a})$ on the gradient updates, leading to interaction between neurons. \review{ Such an interaction was incorporated in the mean-field analysis of \cite{abbe2022merged} for boolean inputs, but supressed in \cite{abbe2023sgd}.}

 We formalize the hierarchical learning by introducing the notion of \emph{subspace conditioning}: \begin{definition}[Subspace conditioning] Let $V$ be a vector space, and $U \subseteq V$ a subspace.
 For any function $f: V\to\dR$, and $\vec{x}\in U$, we define the \emph{conditional} function $f_{U, \vec{x}}: U^\bot \to \dR$ as